aileot/nvim-thyme/README.md

 ### Options in `.nvim-thyme.fnl`

-All the configurations should be managed in a config file `.nvim-thyme.fnl` instead of `thyme.setup`.
+`nvim-thyme` manages all the configurations in a separate config file `.nvim-thyme.fnl` instead of `thyme.setup`.

 > [!NOTE]